syncfusion-content/maui-docs/MAUI/DataForm/DataForm-settings.md

 {% endhighlight %}
 {% endtabs %}

 #### Changing watermark color for auto-generated editor

 You can display the color for the watermark in the editor by using `GenerateDataFormItem` event when `AutoGenerateItems` is true.

-You can change the color for the watermark in the editor by using the `PlaceholderColor` property in `DataFormItem`.
+You can change the color for the watermark in the editor by using the `PlaceholderColor` property in the `DataFormItem`.

 {% tabs %}
 {% highlight C# %}